inBeat/inbeat-website/content/top-influencers/tiktok/south-africa/capetown/_index.md

 ---
-title: Top 10 TikTok Influencers In Capetown In 2023
+title: Top 10 TikTok Influencers In Capetown In 2024
 description: >-
-  Find top TikTok influencers in Capetown in 2023.
-Most popular hashtags: #capetown #southafrica #tiktoksouthafrica #fyp.
+  Find top TikTok influencers in Capetown in 2024.
+Most popular hashtags: #capetown #southafrica #tiktoksouthafrica #tiktoksa.
 platform: TikTok
-hits: 40
+hits: 41
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: Our platform has 40 TikTok influencers like this in Capetown, South Africa for you to connect with.
+text_bottom: Our database aggregates 41 TikTok influencers like this in Capetown, South Africa for you to collaborate.
 profiles:
   - username: "dutchmanscarcareclinic1"
     fullname: >-